NothinRandom/CoDeSys_EIP/README.md

 #### Set/Get Attributes
 **NOTE**:
 * You will need to create a STRUCT and specify what you are getting/setting
-    * You could share the same STRUCT if space is a concern (i.e. use `_stAttributeList : CoDeSys_EIP.stAttributeList` for both set/get)
+    * You could share the same STRUCT if space is a concern (i.e. use `_stCipService : CoDeSys_EIP.stCipService` for both set/get)
 * Possible arguments for `bGetAttributeAll`, `bSetAttributeAll`, `bGetAttributeSingle`, `bSetAttributeSingle`, `bGetAttributeList`, `bSetAttributeList`:
     * `stSTRUCT` (STRUCT) [**required**]:  Struct element.
     * `pbBuffer` (POINTER TO BYTE) [**required**]: Pointer to either input/output buffer based on type set/get.